cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/show-balance.md

 ## Go to the next step!

-You have checked your ether balance successfully.
+You have checked your ether balance of Layer1 and Layer2 successfully.

-Please go to the [Transfer](/tutorial/transfer.md) step.
+Move on to the [5.
+Transfer](/tutorial/transfer.md) step.